 4. The proprietor (and manager and any director or other officer of an incorporated body proprietor) is otherwise a suitable person to carry on, exercise control over or manage an SRS.
 For this assessment, the department considers the following information:

 - a criminal record check (no more than six months old) that does not show convictions for assault or sexual offences.
 The department assesses other recorded convictions on a case-by-case basis and in light of the circumstances

 - the proprietor/director’s financial statement, health statement, charges and convictions statement, and professional standards statement.
 If issues arise from these statements, the department considers them on a case-by-case basis and in light of the person’s circumstances.

 Examination to determine suitability

-A prospective proprietor/director has to demonstrate the relevant knowledge needed to operate an SRS.
-To do so, they need to sit an examination of their understanding of the Supported Residential Services (Private Proprietors) Act 2010 and the Supported Residential Services (Private Proprietors) Regulations 2012.
+A prospective proprietor/director must demonstrate the relevant knowledge needed to operate an SRS.
+To do so, they need to complete an online examination of their understanding of the Supported Residential Services (Private Proprietors) Act 2010 and the Supported Residential Services (Private Proprietors) Regulations 2012.
 The exam also tests how applicants would deal with the practical issues of operating an SRS.

 The pass mark is 80 per cent.
-The department considers the examination result when determining whether the proposed proprietor has the relevant skills and knowledge to operate an SRS.
+The department considers the examination result when determining whether the proposed proprietor/director has the relevant skills and knowledge to operate an SRS.